 Some Are Not Convinced of Apple Face ID

 With the release of Apple’s iPhone X just a day away, we wanted to learn about security professionals’ views on the phone’s security features.
 Interestingly, 61% of respondents have reservations about Apple’s Face ID technology, citing items like accurate face detection as top concerns.
 This begs the question: will enterprises allow Apple Face ID to secure mobile devices?
-Either way, organizations of all sizes must take a holistic approach to security and adopt solutions that protect data on any device.
+Either way, organizations of all sizes must take a holistic approach to security and adopt solutions like CASBs that protect data on any device.

 Download the full report here.